elboletaire/tabbedcontent/readme.md

 mytabs.next();
 mytabs.prev();

-// the previous example won't loop the tabs; to do so do this: mytabs.next(true);
+// the previous example won't loop the tabs; to do so you can set loop to true when configuring tabbedContent: var mytabs = $('.tabscontent').tabbedContent({loop: true}).data('api');
+// and / or you can pass it directly to the method: mytabs.next(true);
 mytabs.prev(true);
 ```